pylipp/financeager/README.md

 The user request invoked from the CLI is passed to the backend which opens the appropriate database, processes the request, closes the database and returns a response.
 All communication happens within a single process, hence the label 'serverless'.
 The databases are stored in `~/.local/share/financeager`.

+This option can be stored in the configuration file via

+    [SERVICE]
+    name = local

+In vanilla financeager, this is little relevant since it is the default anyways.

 ### Client-server mode

 Install the [financeager-flask](https://github.com/pylipp/financeager-flask) plugin.